christophedominik/starter-hugo-academic/content/project/ECOSAL/index.md

 ---
 title: ECOSAL ATLANTIS
-summary: ECOSAL ATLANTIS project - Ecotourism in the Atlantic salt-marshes: a strategy for integral and sustainable development
+summary: "ECOSAL ATLANTIS project - Ecotourism in the Atlantic salt-marshes: a strategy for integral and sustainable development"

 tags:
 - ECOSAL
 - Past